 - Olive oil

 Now, let’s explore how these natural cleaning agents can be used.
 There are quite a few ways to use these ingredients, and the one you choose may depend on how deep of a clean you need or what kind of piece you are cleaning.

-1. Tin Foil Soak Method
+1. Aluminum Foil Soak Method

-Line a bowl with tin foil.
+Line a bowl with aluminium foil.
 Fill it with either white vinegar OR some warm water and natural dish soap.
 Allow the jewelry to soak for 10 minutes before rinsing clean with additional white vinegar and cool water.

 These ingredients will help cut through grime and help make your jewelry shine.
 This is ideal for rings and pieces that you don’t want to scrub.

 2. DIY Cleansing Paste